IATA-Cargo/ONE-Record/working_draft/API/docs/index.md

 **Version:** 2.0.0

-**Status:** Approved by COTB on December 2023
+**Status:** Endorsed by COTB on December 2023

 !!! note
-    This document is a draft and is subject to edits.
     Discussion on this specification is highly encouraged and please contact [onerecord@iata.org](mailto:onerecord@iata.org) with any comments or suggested improvements.<br/>
     The version of the ONE Record API specification is incremented when the API specifications are endorsed by the IATA Cargo Operations Technology Board (COTB).
-The first version (v1.0) of the API specification was released in Aug 2020 (endorsed in Mar 2020).

 ## Dependencies

 The ontology of the ONE Record API uses data classes defined in the ONE Record cargo ontology.
-Therefore, this ONE Record API version 2.0.0-dev requires the ONE Record cargo ontology 3.0.0 or later.
+Therefore, this ONE Record API version 2.0.0 requires the ONE Record cargo ontology 3.0.0 or later.

 # Conventions